-Leads, prospects and customers of today move from device to device and from one digital channel to another when interacting with the brands they follow.
+Leads, prospects, and customers of today move from device to device and from one digital channel to another when interacting with the brands they follow.

-Americans use, on an average, 4.3 different devices per day to browse internet.
+Americans use, on average, 4.3 different devices per day to browse the internet.
 Also, the average number of social media accounts a person has in 2020 is 8.6.
 Making sure your customers have an excellent experience of your brand on both mobile and desktop devices and all digital channels is vital to your growth and success.

 In this article, we look into omnichannel marketing, we’ll understand what it is and how it helps your brand’s lead nurturing and customer retention.
 We’ll then go over the step-by-step process of creating a long-term omnichannel marketing strategy that creates a seamless user journey across all platforms.
 Let’s begin!

 What is omnichannel marketing, and why is it important?

 Omnichannel marketing creates an integrated, consistent brand presence across various digital channels such as website, social media, paid ads, email campaigns, and offline channels such as retail stores, PRs, events, and so on.

 The purpose of omnichannel marketing is to create a seamless customer journey through a familiar brand environment on all of these channels.

 As customers today use multiple platforms to interact with a brand, it is vital that omnichannel marketing provides a fully optimized customer experience across each.

 Also, today’s customers may begin interacting with a brand on one channel – say, their social media page – and continue where they left off in their retail store.
 What omnichannel must provide is consistency in voice, tone, and messaging when interacting with a customer on both.